Nursing Training: A Closer Look at the Road to Becoming an RN

 Rasmussen University's Associate’s degree in Nursing program includes Nutritional Principles in Nursing, a course that introduces students to chemical processes that occur on a cellular level related to nutrient intake.
 Emphasis is placed on the body’s ability to meet basic health and wellness needs as it pertains to a diverse set of clients across the lifespan.

 Another important course is Professional Nursing 1, the first of a two-course series that teaches students to build a skill set to meet health needs and exercise clinical judgement as a nurse.
 This class involves theory, lab and clinical components.
 Students must demonstrate their proficiency in all knowledge, skills and attitudes needed to provide safe, quality care to complete the course.

-Other ADN courses at Rasmussen College include Mental Health Nursing, Pharmacology and Nursing Assessment.
+Other ADN courses at Rasmussen University include Mental Health Nursing, Pharmacology and Nursing Assessment.